If you program in C/C++, you have many options to read files:

 - In C++, you have ifstream.
 It is very similar to fread, but with a more object-oriented flavor.

 For my work, a lot of the IO is based on sequential access.
 For this kind of access pattern, I have never found memory mapping to be useful.
 To support my claim, I created a little program that reads arrays of integers from a file, and does some minor computations on them.
-Memory mapping fares badly, having only a half of the speed of fread:
+Memory mapping is not beneficial:

 |method||millions of int. per s|